Daboo Malik

-Israr Sardar "Daboo" Malik is an Indian music director, composer, singer, actor and scriptwriter in the Indian Music Industry.
-Malik was born in Mumbai, Maharashtra to the veteran music director Sardar Malik.
+Israr Sardar "Daboo" Malik is an Indian music director, composer, singer, actor, and scriptwriter in the Indian Music Industry.
+Malik was born in Mumbai, Maharashtra, to the veteran music director Sardar Malik.

 Early life

-Malik was born 21 January 1963 in Bombay, the second son of music director Sardar Malik and Bilqis Begum, sister of lyricist Hasrat Jaipuri.
+Malik was born on 21 January 1963 in Bombay, the third son of music director Sardar Malik and Bilqis Begum, sister of lyricist Hasrat Jaipuri.
 He has two brothers, Bollywood music director Anu Malik and Abu Malik.
 Uncle Hasrat Jaipuri (Malik's mother's brother) was a famous lyricist whose work spans from the 1950s to the 1980s.

-After Malik completed his Bachelor of Commerce at Narsee Monjee College, in Mumbai, he followed his family's tradition.
+After Malik completed his Bachelor of Commerce at Narsee Monjee College, In Mumbai, he followed his family's tradition.
 Malik pursued various artistic roles, such as singing, acting, and assisting Anu in directing music.

 Career

 Actor (1980s-1990s)

 Daboo Malik was initially not interested in singing or composing music, preferring acting.
 In 1988, he pursued a small role of Devavratha in the TV series Mahabharat by B.R.
 Chopra, on DD National and furthered his career by acting in other movies such as, Beta Ho To Aisa, Tirangaa, Server Sundaram Gari Abbayi (Telugu) and Baazigar.